Correlated many-body quantum dynamics of the Peregrine soliton

-A commonly expected to be necessary (yet not clear if it is sufficient) precursor~\cite{ruderman2010freak,baronio_vector_2014} for RW formation is the modulational instability (MI) mechanism.
+A commonly expected to be necessary (yet not clear whether it is sufficient) precursor~\cite{ruderman2010freak,baronio_vector_2014} for RW formation is the modulational instability (MI) mechanism.
 This is associated with the exponential growth of small perturbations on an attractively interacting unstable uniform background~\cite{zakharov_modulation_2009}.
-Indeed, RW nucleation in NLS models exhibiting MI has been achieved by exploiting the gradient catastrophe mechanism developed by Bertola and Tovbis~\cite{bertola2013universality} for wavepackets exhibiting focusing behavior in the so-called semi-classical NLS regime.
-Such RWs have also emerged through utilizing interfering dam-break flows in the work of El, Khamis and Tovbis~\cite{el2016dam}; see also~\cite{biondini2016universal}.
-The latter emanate from the well-established Riemann problem~\cite{el2016dam,gurevich1993modulational}, emulated by box (step-like) initial conditions and leading to the formation of counterpropagating dispersive shock wave (DSW) structures.
-Such DSW structures have been realized in various platforms~\cite{el2016dispersive}, including ---but by no means limited to--- nonlinear optics~\cite{wan2010diffraction} and ultracold atoms~\cite{Hoefer_DSW_observation,mossman2024nonlinear}.
+Indeed, RW nucleation in NLS models featuring MI has been achieved by exploiting the gradient catastrophe mechanism developed by Bertola and Tovbis~\cite{bertola2013universality} for wave packets exhibiting focusing behavior in the so-called semiclassical NLS regime.
+Such RWs have also emerged through utilizing interfering dam-break flows in the work of El, Khamis, and Tovbis~\cite{el2016dam}; see also Ref.~\cite{biondini2016universal}.
+The latter emanate from the well-established Riemann problem~\cite{el2016dam,gurevich1993modulational}, emulated by box (steplike) initial conditions and leading to the formation of counterpropagating dispersive shock wave (DSW) structures.
+Such DSW structures have been realized in various platforms~\cite{el2016dispersive}, including---but by no means limited to---nonlinear optics~\cite{wan2010diffraction} and ultracold atoms~\cite{Hoefer_DSW_observation,mossman2024nonlinear}.